trueos/trueos-docs/trueos-handbook/helpsupport.rst

 Design Guidelines
 ^^^^^^^^^^^^^^^^^

-|trueos| is a community driven project that relies on the support of
+|trueos| is a community driven project relying on the support of
 developers in the community to help in the design and implementation of new utilities and tools for |trueos|.
-The Project aims to present a unified design so that programs feel familiar to users.
+The project aims to present a unified design so programs feel familiar to users.
 As an example, while programs could have **File**, **Main**, or **System** as their first entry in a menu bar, **File** is used as the accepted norm for the first category on the menu bar.

 This section describes a small list of guidelines for menu and program design in |trueos|.